tj-actions/eslint-changed-files/README.md

 # eslint-changed-files

-Github action to run eslint on only files that have changed in a pull request with support for excluding generated files with error reporting.
+Github action to run eslint on changed and modified files in a pull request with support for excluding generated files with error reporting.

 ## Example